fommil/fpmortals/manuscript/complete.md

 A> Scala, or for typeclasses instances that need to provide more than one A> method.

-In a dedicated chapter on *Generic Programming* we will write generic instances of `QueryEncoded` and `UrlEncoded`, but for now we will write the boilerplate for the types we wish to convert:
+In a dedicated chapter on *Typeclass Derivation* we will calculate instances of `QueryEncoded` and `UrlEncoded` automatically, but for now we will write the boilerplate for the types we wish to convert:

 {lang="text"}
 ~~~~~~~~